kwabenaboateng/ONLINE-FOOD/README.md

 # ONLINE-FOOD SERVICE DATASET

-# Title: Exploratory Data Analysis of Online Food Orders Dataset
+# Title: Exploratory Data Analysis of Online Food Service Dataset

 Introduction:
 Online food service and delivery has become increasingly popular in recent years, especially with the convenience it offers.